luca-lc/HomeHub/README.md

 #### _SQLHub_

-PiNeSQL is a relational database management system based on `mariadb` engine.
-PiNeSQL is used by all others services communicating through underlying network provided by the docker engine, in this way all communications stay into the system and aren't visible from outside. <br/>
+SQLHub is a relational database management system based on `mariadb` engine.
+SQLHub is used by all others services communicating through underlying network provided by the docker engine, in this way all communications stay into the system and aren't visible from outside. <br/>
 At image building time, the system uses the root password and the new user credential saved in the `.env` file.
 This file has to be created before to run the building process using this syntax:
 ```
 ROOT_PSWD=<root password>